 Things to see and do

+This is a bit of a sparse stretch but with some very worthwhile stopping off points along the way, including a lacquerware village about half way through.
 You will need your own transport -- be it bicycle, pony or taxi.
-If you're doing it by bicycle, do as we did and start from New Bagan -- it means you're riding uphill the entire time but then it's an easy roll home at the end of the day.
-First stop is the fairly minor (in the scheme of things) ... read more
+If you're doing it by bicycle, do as we did and start from New Bagan -- it ... read more

 Jump to a destination